1895 (14th December)

 Albert was christened at St Mary Magdalene’s Church, Sandringham.

 1897 (25th April)

 Albert’s sister Mary was born.

-Albert was naturally left handed but when he began his education he was forced to write with his right handed.
+Although he was naturally left-handed, when he began his education Albert was forced to write with his right hand.
 He was also forced to wear leg braces in a bid to correct knock knees.

 1900 (31st March)